 The simple and easy-to-use interface empowers customers to engineer their desired outcome even for the most complex configuration requirements.
 This guide will introduce some of the OEM Server admin interface basics

-Before you start: You will need a Telematics Guru Username and Password for your account, if you do not have one, please contact Digital Matter (DM) support to arrange provision.
+You will need a OEM Server username and password allocated for your account, if you do not have one, please contact Digital Matter

 The installer page is designed to verify that an installation has been done correctly.
 Note that since this page is not password protected, it is designed to not give any sensitive information away.

 To select or find a device in the OEM admin interface first search for the device using these options: